ericnc09/OL-HeatMap/README.md

-# overlappingRect_Viz
+# OL-HeatMap

-Overlapping Rectangle Visualization is a dashboard for visualizing overlapping geometric shapes.
+OL-HeatMap [Overlapping HeatMap] Visualization is a dashboard for visualizing overlapping geometric shapes.
 The visualization is made out of D3.js, and the algortihms that we used are made out of different technologies.

-## Implementation Details

-This has two parts, they are disconnected and often connected at the same time.
-First part is Algorithms used and from where.
-Second part is about the visualization operations done on them.

-### Algorithms and Libraries
-This part has two libraries used so far.
-It uses Tilemachos's [his github link] for the SLIG algorithm which creates the data of the visualization that we have.